E4S-Project/e4s-cl/doc-source/source/reference/index.rst

 Description
 -------------

-This top level command is the entrypoint to the application.
+This top level command is the entry-point to the application.
 Options given here will influence all modes of operation, but the command by itself does not amount to any operation.

 Sub-Commands Description
 ---------------------------